 Looking for some live , to-tapping outdoor music in a family friendly atmosphere?
 Then head to the Beaches International Jazz Festival.
 It kicks off tomorrow and runs until the end of July and it’s much more than Jazz.
 You’ll hear Cuban music, Latin music, big band music, traditional jazz, experimental jazz, folk music and blues music.

 Here are some tips for attending the Beaches International Jazz Festival with kids.

-What to do in Toronto: Tips for Taking Kids to Jazz Fest
+What to do in Toronto: Tips for Taking Kids to the Jazz Fest

 Check the Weather – If the weather report is calling for things to be hot and humid, then dress the whole family appropriately.
-Jazz Fest is a street festival…the temperature is always a little warmer on street level.
+This temperature is always a little warmer on street level.
 If there is a heat alert in effect, you might want to leave the kids at home.

-Go Early – The street festival runs from 7pm to 11pm…if you have kids, the earlier you get there, the better.
+Go Early – The street festival runs from 7 pm to 11 pm so the earlier you get there, the better.
 The crowds tend to be a little thinner in the early evening.

 Leave the Dog at Home – The Beach is a super dog-friendly community…but leave the dog at home.
 Even if you have the friendliest dog ever – there are just too many people, too much loud noise and too much heat for a dog to walk comfortably down the street.